changeworld/azure-docs.ja-jp/articles/resource-manager-template-keyvault-secret.md

 <properties
-   pageTitle="キーコンテナー内のシークレットのためのリソース マネージャーのテンプレート | Microsoft Azure"
-   description="テンプレートを使って Key Vault のシークレットをデプロイするためのリソース マネージャー スキーマを示します。" services="azure-resource-manager,key-vault" documentationCenter="na"
-   authors="tfitzmac"
+   pageTitle="Resource Manager template for a secret in a key vault | Microsoft Azure" description="Shows the Resource Manager schema for deploying key vault secrets through a template." services="azure-resource-manager,key-vault" documentationCenter="na" authors="tfitzmac"